Accessibility

 What is not yet accessible?

-If documents are offered for download in the agenda section of events, these documents originate from the respective organisational teams.
-We have no influence on the accessibility of these documents.
-If we become aware of problems, we are happy to point out possible improvements to the organisers.
+Where documents are offered for download in the agenda section of events, these documents are provided by the respective organising teams.
+We have no control over the accessibility of these documents.
+If we become aware of problems, we are happy to let the organisers know how they can improve.

-For the time being, we are unable to provide information in simple English or “leichter Sprache“ (German) or in sign language.
+For the time being, we are unable to provide information in sign language.
 We lack the expertise to create such content ourselves.
-However, we are happy to take the initiative if any organisation would like to create this content together with us.
+However, we are happy to take the initiative if an organisation would like to work with us to create this content.

 Report a barrier

-If you notice any issues with regard to the barrier-free design of this website, please feel free to contact us.
-We will try to remove existing barriers immediately or, if that is not entirely feasible, to reduce them as far as possible.
+If you find any problems with the accessibility of this website, please contact us.
+We will try to remove existing barriers as soon as possible or, if this is not possible, to reduce them as much as possible.

 Arbitration procedure

-If you are using votesUP because of requirement by a public or publicly funded body in Germany and you are not satisfied with the answers you get from the contact option above, you can contact a conciliation body.
-If you are of the opinion that you have been disadvantaged by an insufficiently accessible design of this website, you can contact the BGG arbitration board:
+If you are using votesUP because of requirement by a public or publicly funded body in Germany and you are not satisfied with the answers you get from the contact options above, you can contact a conciliation body.
+If you feel that you have been disadvantaged by the inaccessible design of this website, you can contact the BGG arbitration board:

 Schlichtungsstelle nach dem Behindertengleichstellungsgesetz bei dem Beauftragten der Bundesregierung für die Belange von Menschen mit Behinderungen